On the distribution of Sudler products and Birkhoff sums for the irrational rotation: Distribution of Sudler products

 Fix a badly approximable $\alpha$.
 We first note that \eqref{expectedbadlyapprox} and \eqref{variancebadlyapprox} follow easily from Proposition \ref{momentsprop}.
 Indeed, the only missing piece is the observation

-Here the upper bound follows from the pigeonhole principle as in Lemma \ref{diophantinelemma}.
-To see the lower bound, simply keep the convergent denominators $m=q_k \le M$; each such term contributes $\gg 1$, and there are $\gg \log M$ denominators $q_k \le M$.
+Here the upper bound follows from the pigeonhole principle as in Lemma \ref{diophantinelemma} (cf.\ formula \eqref{diophantinesumpartialquotients} below and \cite[Theorem 3]{BO}).
+To see the lower bound, simply keep the convergent denominators $m=q_k \le M$: each such term contributes $\gg 1$, and there are $\gg \log M$ denominators $q_k \le M$.

 \begin{proof}[Proof of Theorem \ref{badlyapproxtheorem}] From \eqref{expectedbadlyapprox}, \eqref{variancebadlyapprox} and the Chebyshev inequality we obtain